railwayapp/docs/src/docs/develop/services.md

 ### Managing Database Data

-Railway provides a user interface into your plugin's data that allow you to introspect the tables and the data in your plugin.
+Railway provides a user interface into your plugin's data that allows you to inspect data in your plugin, such as database tables.

 ## Templates

 Railway offers 60+ templates that are maintained by the community.
 A template will clone a GitHub repo to your connected account and deploy the service(s) to your project.
 You can deploy a template within the canvas provided there are no variables to configure, else you must use the new project flow.
-This is especially useful if you wanted to deploy common pieces of infrastructure like a DataDog Agent.
+This is especially useful if you wish to deploy common pieces of infrastructure like a DataDog Agent.

 ## Empty Application Services